Micron Technology (NASDAQ:MU) Releases Earnings Results, Beats Expectations By $0.06 EPS

-Micron Technology (NASDAQ:MU – Get Free Report) announced its quarterly earnings data on Wednesday.
-The semiconductor manufacturer reported ($0.95) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($1.01) by $0.06, MarketWatch Earnings reports.
-The firm had revenue of $4.73 billion during the quarter, compared to analysts’ expectations of $4.58 billion.
-Micron Technology had a negative net margin of 37.53% and a negative return on equity of 11.65%.
-The company’s revenue for the quarter was up 15.7% compared to the same quarter last year.
-During the same period in the prior year, the company posted ($0.15) earnings per share.
+Micron Technology (NASDAQ:MU – Get Free Report) issued its quarterly earnings results on Wednesday.
+The semiconductor manufacturer reported ($0.95) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($1.01) by $0.06, MarketWatch Earnings reports.
+The firm had revenue of $4.73 billion during the quarter, compared to the consensus estimate of $4.58 billion.
+Micron Technology had a negative return on equity of 11.65% and a negative net margin of 37.53%.
+The company’s revenue for the quarter was up 15.7% on a year-over-year basis.
+During the same quarter last year, the company posted ($0.15) EPS.
 Micron Technology updated its Q2 guidance to ($0.35)-($0.21) EPS and its Q2 2024 guidance to -0.350–0.210 EPS.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, January 18th.
-Investors of record on Tuesday, January 2nd will be paid a dividend of $0.115 per share.
-The ex-dividend date is Friday, December 29th.
-This represents a $0.46 annualized dividend and a yield of 0.54%.
-Micron Technology’s dividend payout ratio is currently -8.61%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, January 18th.
+Stockholders of record on Tuesday, January 2nd will be paid a dividend of $0.115 per share.
+The ex-dividend date of this dividend is Friday, December 29th.
+This represents a $0.46 annualized dividend and a dividend yield of 0.53%.
+Micron Technology’s dividend payout ratio (DPR) is presently -8.61%.

 Analyst Ratings Changes

-In other Micron Technology news, CEO Sanjay Mehrotra sold 7,000 shares of the company’s stock in a transaction on Tuesday, December 19th.
+In related news, CEO Sanjay Mehrotra sold 7,000 shares of the company’s stock in a transaction on Tuesday, December 19th.
 The stock was sold at an average price of $81.61, for a total value of $571,270.00.
-Following the sale, the chief executive officer now directly owns 651,759 shares in the company, valued at $53,190,051.99.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other news, CEO Sanjay Mehrotra sold 7,000 shares of the company’s stock in a transaction on Tuesday, December 19th.
-The stock was sold at an average price of $81.61, for a total transaction of $571,270.00.
-Following the transaction, the chief executive officer now owns 651,759 shares of the company’s stock, valued at $53,190,051.99.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CAO Scott R. Allen sold 8,882 shares of the company’s stock in a transaction on Tuesday, October 24th.
-The shares were sold at an average price of $67.79, for a total value of $602,110.78.
-Following the transaction, the chief accounting officer now directly owns 49,575 shares in the company, valued at approximately $3,360,689.25.
+Following the sale, the chief executive officer now directly owns 651,759 shares of the company’s stock, valued at $53,190,051.99.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In related news, CEO Sanjay Mehrotra sold 7,000 shares of the company’s stock in a transaction on Tuesday, December 19th.
+The stock was sold at an average price of $81.61, for a total value of $571,270.00.
+Following the sale, the chief executive officer now directly owns 651,759 shares of the company’s stock, valued at $53,190,051.99.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, EVP April S. Arnzen sold 3,508 shares of the company’s stock in a transaction on Monday, October 16th.
+The stock was sold at an average price of $69.71, for a total value of $244,542.68.
+Following the completion of the sale, the executive vice president now directly owns 155,352 shares in the company, valued at $10,829,587.92.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 238,390 shares of company stock worth $18,218,843.
-0.32% of the stock is currently owned by insiders.
+Over the last three months, insiders have sold 238,390 shares of company stock valued at $18,218,843.
+Company insiders own 0.32% of the company’s stock.

 Micron Technology, Inc designs, develops, manufactures, and sells memory and storage products worldwide.
 The company operates through four segments: Compute and Networking Business Unit, Mobile Business Unit, Embedded Business Unit, and Storage Business Unit.
 It provides memory and storage technologies comprising dynamic random access memory semiconductor devices with low latency that provide high-speed data retrieval; non-volatile and re-writeable semiconductor storage devices; and non-volatile re-writable semiconductor memory devices that provide fast read speeds under the Micron and Crucial brands, as well as through private labels.